tindandelion/rust-text-compression/doc/first-iteration.md

 | hamlet-800.txt  |                32,894 |            30.43% |          15.50 | `["                                            ", ", my lord.\n                                ", "                                        E", "                                        ", "ewell.\n                                "]`                                                                       |
 | hamlet-1600.txt |                67,730 |            28.67% |          54.51 | `[".\n                                                         ", "                                                     Exe", "                                                      ", " him.\n                                                ", ".\n                                                   "]` |

 It's good to see the program working, and even giving some sensible results!
 I'm curious about the compression ratio, it's clear that it goes down as the text length increases.
 I wonder how much it would go down when the text length is increased further.

-But one other thing I'm worried about is the time performance.
+But another, more worrying thing, is the time performance.
 It's clear that the running times grows rapidly as the text length increases.
 Let's put that data into a graph.

 ![Running times](./images/running-times.png)